The cryptocurrency industry has created lots of opportunities for new exciting projects to enter the market — one of them is Cardano and its coin!

 - Once a validator helps verify a transaction, they receive additional ADA cryptocurrency as a reward.

 - The higher the stake, the more chance a validator has of receiving the reward!

 - The amount of coins they receive is based on how much “stake” they have.

-This system is far more efficient and environmentally friendly than Proof-of-Work as it requires much less electricity, which also means transaction fees are lower too.
+This system is far more efficient and environmentally friendly than Proof-of-Work as it requires much less electricity, which means transaction fees are lower as well.

 This is sometimes called “The Honest Majority”, which means that if people have a big stake in the blockchain (for example, having lots of ADA coins), then they have a reason to make sure that the network remains secure, stable and most importantly – honest.

-So, now that you know how transactions are confirmed and validated, the next part of this what is Cardano review is going to look at how the Cardano platform performs!
+So, now that you know how transactions are confirmed and validated, let's see how the Cardano platform performs!